AquaScaleEurope

 • Percentile Ranking: London ranks in the top 8% of measured municipalities nationally for mineral density.

-• Geological Factor: The local municipal supply (managed by Thames Water) yields a base hardness of 277 mg/L. Seasonal fluctuations average 9%.
+• Geological Factor: The local municipal supply (managed by Thames Water) yields a base hardness of 277 mg/L. Seasonal variation of ±5–10% is typical in regions with mixed surface/groundwater sourcing.

 • Infrastructure Note: Given the infrastructure age typical of urban centers of this size, localized pipe scaling may compound these base metrics at the tap.